 Recognition is the key mechanism of modern employee recognition and engagement, and it’s here to stay.
 There's so much supporting literature and research, and its power so pronounced, that it has grown beyond justification.

 But there's still uncertainty around how to start and maintain these programs.
 How to evaluate and benchmark them.
 And particularly, how to bring legacy recognition programs under one intranet roof.

 It just so happens that we do these three things extremely well.
 See what recent TemboSocial customer New Relic had to say about their December 2016 launch of TemboSocial Recognition.
-Follow this blog as we explore these topics in depth over the next few months, and look for our upcoming recognition benchmarks.
+Follow this blog as we explore these topics in depth over the next few months.

 Learn how you can transform recognition into a business asset by celebrating success and reinforcing desired behaviors in your organization.